-Houston Antwine was born on April 11, 1939; he would have been 78 today.
+Houston Antwine was born on April 11, 1939.
 He was one of the best players in football history that is not in the Pro Football Hall of Fame.
 Antwine is also the greatest player in Patriot history that most Pats fans don’t know about.

 Today in New England Patriots history we say happy birthday to Charlie Weis.
 He was part of the Pats coaching staff for eight seasons.
 Weis earned three Super Bowl rings as the Patriots’ offensive coordinator for Super Bowls 36, 38 and 39.
 He won another ring as part of Bill Parcells’ staff when the Giants beat the Bills 20-19 in Super Bowl 25.

 Happy Birthday to Chris Long, who headlines March 28 in New England Patriots’ history.

 Justin Coleman is one of five players in New England Patriots history to share today’s birth date.
 Here is a look at March 27 in Pats history.
 Justin Coleman, […]

 The Duke, Gino Cappelletti is not the only Patriot born on March 26.
 Kyle Van Noy and Eric Kettani are also among a group of present or former Boston/New England […]

 Happy Birthday to The Duke, Gino Cappelletti.
 Mr. Patriot turns 83, born on this day in 1934 in Keewatin Minnesota.
 With all due respect to the GOAT, nobody embodies the entire history of the Patriot franchise more than this legend.
 His absence from the Pro Football Hall of Fame is shameful, something that will hopefully be rectified before it is too late for him to be honored in person.